Accounts

 There are two approved ways to use your oto-usa.org account to send and receive email on the web.

 In the past, a third option was popular: Configuring your personal account to send and receive mail as your oto-usa.org account.
 That approach is no longer approved, as it leads to security issues.
-If you are currently using this approach, please migrate to one of the approved approaches as soon as possible.
-The send-as mechanism will likely be disabled soon.

 Mobile app email access